 - Name the item; also give the item an abbreviated name in the Short Name field to keep the columns narrow and reduce left-right scrolling.

-Students will see the grade item name; instructors will see the Short Name.
+Note: Students will see the grade item name; instructors will see the short name.

 Assign a category, either existing (from the dropdown menu) or create a new category for this grade item.